DataDog/datadog-vale/README.md

 - (Optional) Update `linting.yml` styles and config files as necessary.
 - (Optional) Add your custom `.vale.ini` file to your repository's root directory.

-Example of linting with GitHub actions:
+Example of linting with GitHub actions:<br>
 ![GitHub actions linting][4]

 ### Local